mkock/autobot/README.md

 Because I like Transformers, and since we're dealing with cars here, the name was evident.
 Also, the synchronization service qualifies as a bot :-)

+_Why does Autobot exist?_

+It exists to meet a concrete need at my workplace, OmniCar A/S. As a company that deals in service contracts on vehicles, there is a regular need for performing lookups based on license plate numbers and other car master data.

+These lookups are rarely free - in fact, the services that provide them often charge a fee per lookup.
+To save money on lookups, it becomes prudent to not only cache the results, but also to create our own vehicle database if possible.

+Autobot is the answer to these needs.

 _Why did you write this in Golang?_

 Because Go is perfect for cloud applications such as this one.
 Also, I'm learning the language and was looking for a